 Patients doing traditional home hemodialysis are usually advised to limit their sodium intake.
 However, if you do more frequent home dialysis, you may be able to have more sodium.
 Most patients on daily home hemodialysis or peritoneal dialysis follow a 2,000 to 3,000 mg sodium diet.
 Other conditions such as hypertension and cardiovascular disease must be considered for each person when determining sodium restrictions.

 Controlling your fluid intake is more important when you are dialyzing fewer times a week.
-Some home dialysis patients who dialyze more frequently may be able to have more fluids than traditional hemodialysis patients.
+Some home dialysis patients who dialyze more frequently, if prescribed by their nephrologist, may be able to have more fluids than traditional hemodialysis patients.
 Daily or nightly home dialysis works more like healthy kidney function and allows fluid removal everyday so extra fluid doesn’t have time to build up.
 It’s important to remember that even if you do daily dialysis, you can still over consume fluids, causing more difficult treatments and changes in blood pressure and weight.
 Your nurse and dietitian will work with you to determine how much fluid is safe for you to consume on a daily basis.